hegdepavankumar/Cipher-Encryption-Decryption/README.md

 This Caesar cipher encryption/decryption tool should work on most modern web browsers that support JavaScript.
 No additional libraries or frameworks are required.

 ## Testing ##
-To run the module's test suite, cd into its directory and run npm test.
+To run the module's test suite, cd into its directory and run the npm test.
 You may first need to run npm install to install the required development dependencies.
 (These dependencies are not required in a production environment, and facilitate only unit testing.)

 ## License ##
 This project is licensed under the MIT License.
 Feel free to modify and use the code as per your needs.